 Can you turn your love of making videos into a million dollar empire?
-Increasing numbers of YouTubers are doing just that, and we’re spilling the beans on how they do it!
-We’ll go over not just how much money do Youtubers make in reality, but also HOW they make it.
+Increasing numbers of YouTubers are doing just that.
+We’re spilling the beans on how they do it!
+We'll go over not just how much money do YouTubers make in reality, but also HOW they make it.

-If you have a YouTube channel, congratulations as you are part of a community that is 1.3 billion strong as of this article.
+If you have a YouTube channel, congratulations.
+You are part of a community that is 1.3 billion strong as of this article.
 What began as a place to share home videos has evolved into the largest video social media network in the world.
-YouTube has become a space where people from all walks of life share their interests with others to teach, inspire, and sometimes get lucky enough to start earning a nice income while working from home.
+YouTube has become a space where people from all walks of life gather.
+There, they share their interests with others to teach, inspire.
+Sometimes they get lucky enough to start earning a nice income while working from home.

 There are several ways that YouTubers can earn money.
-In this featured post, we’ll unravel the mystery around YouTube earnings and give you some real life examples of individuals who went from zero to hero with their channel revenues.
+In this featured post, we’ll unravel the mystery around YouTube earnings.
+We'll give you some real life examples of individuals who went from zero to hero with their channel revenues.

 YouTube has multiple options for users to monetize their videos.
-Since the platform is driven by advertising dollars (remaining free for users), nearly all of the standard YouTube monetization strategies have to do with boosting exposure to ads appearing in videos and various places around the site.
+The platform is driven by advertising dollars (remaining free for users).
+Nearly all of the standard YouTube monetization strategies have to do with boosting exposure to ads appearing in videos and various places around the site.

 It’s possible that you may be doing some of these things already to try to increase your earnings on YouTube.
 However, there are other strategies we will frame here so you can get a complete look at ways to earn more and maybe hit those six and seven figures.

 How Much Money Do YouTubers Make with the Partner Program?

 The YouTube Partner Program gives all channels the opportunity to start earning money by allowing the related advertisement to appear on videos, although it has increasingly set new restrictions over the last few years.
 The general minimum requirements to sign up for the YouTube Partner Program are: